Account

 Finally, confirm that there is demand for parking or storage space in your area.
 There are several websites dedicated to listings of rental space for parking and storage.
 Browse these to help you assess demand in your area as well as to give you an idea about how much to charge for your space.

 If you have questions about the rental laws in your location, reach out to a Rocket Lawyer network attorney for affordable legal advice.
-If you need tax help, Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services.
+If you need tax help, Rocket Lawyer can now match you with a tax pro for affordable and convenient tax filing services and tax strategy sessions available year-round.
 Leave your taxes to a pro with Rocket Tax!

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.